dimajix/flowman/docs/setup/installation.md

 ```

 ### `default-namespace.yml`
-On top of the very global settings, Flowman also supports so called *namespaces*.
+On top of the very global settings, Flowman also supports so-called *namespaces*.
 Each project is executed within the
-context of one namespace, if nothing else is specified the *default namespace*.
-Each namespace contains some
+context of one namespace, which would be the *default namespace* if nothing else is specified .
+Each namespace contains
-configuration, such that different namespaces might represent different tenants or different staging environments.
+some configuration, such that different namespaces might represent different tenants or different staging environments.

 #### Example
 ```yaml